FRACP Exams

 Boot camp:

-Our 2nd Bootcamp took place at RCH on 22 and 23 February 2025.
-Attendance was only open to Victorian or Tasmanian trainees intending to sit their clinical this year.
+The annual Bootcamp was held at RCH on 21 and 22 February 2026.
+Attendance was open to Victorian or Tasmanian trainees intending to sit their clinical this year.

-The Bootcamp resources can also be found on this VBPTC password protected page.
-Queries to access this page can be sent to training@vbptc.com.au
+Bootcamp resources can be found on the VBPTC password protected page.
+Current trainees wanting to access this page can contact us at training@vbptc.com.au

 FAQs